 Throughout this process I’ll be keeping you updated on my progress as well as the pros and cons of Weight Watchers and the whole pilates/yoga thing.
-Fingers crossed, by the first of the year I’ll be giving Jennifer Aniston’s body a run for it’s money!!!
+Fingers crossed that by the first of the year I’ll be giving Jennifer Aniston’s body a run for it’s money!